tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 ```

 Then we'll have some ambiguity here.
 This is because we can't tell which of these parsers is correct
 until we see the `where` token.
-Because of this, for the first 3 tokens,
+For the first 3 tokens,
-we'll have multiple options floating around.
+we have multiple options floating around.

 {{<note>}}
 It's possible to rearrange how you decompose your parser to avoid unbounded ambiguity
 like this.
-For example, you could always parse an expression, and then changing the meaning
+For example, you could *always* parse an expression, and then change the meaning
-of what you parsed previously based on whether or not you see a where.
+of what you've just seen based on whether or not you see a `where`.
 We won't be needing
 these kinds of tricks, but they can make parsing more efficient.
 {{</note>}}